Short answer

 • Never enter a seed phrase or private key into any website, faucet, support chat, or bot.

-• Testnet AER has no exchange value.
-Do not buy "testnet AER" from anyone.
+• Testnet AERX has no exchange value.
+Do not buy "testnet AERX" from anyone.

 • Contract addresses for any interaction should be confirmed through official Aeredium documentation before use.

-• The KIMA conversion is a separate flow through StablePro Wallet during June 2026.
+• The KIMA conversion is a separate flow through StablePro Wallet, with the current transfer deadline extended through August 1, 2026.
 It has nothing to do with testnet participation.

 Related Aeredium guides